-As the issue of terrorism has risen in politics, the AR-15, assault weapons generally speaking and gun control have been discussed far and wide.
+As the issue of terrorism has risen in politics, the AR-15, assault weapons in general, and gun control measures have been discussed far and wide.
 Gun advocates claim that AR-15-style rifles are no more dangerous than any other gun.
 Others point out that there are plenty of other guns that are more suited for hunting and home defense.

 New York Daily News reporter Gersh Kuntzman’s response to shooting an AR-15 for the first time is one that has been, perhaps, the most circulated and criticized gun take.
 Kuntzman freely acknowledged that he did himself no favors when he wrote that firing an AR-15 gave him a “temporary case of PTSD.”
 It was Kuntzman’s first time shooting an AR-15, and he described it as feeling like a bazooka and sounding like a cannon.

-Waller then says, “I’m gonna fire this weapon off the tip of my nose,” and he fires six rounds.
+Waller then says, “I’m gonna fire this weapon off the tip of my nose,” and proceeds to fire six rounds.
+He concludes by showing his nose and confirming to the audience, “Not broken, not bleeding, not bruised.”

 This post was originally published on June 22, 2016.